arnbod/latex-to-text/README.md

 Advice if you use ChatGPT for translation
 -----------------------------------------

-* The size limit for a message to ChatGPT-4o seems around 8000 characters.
-Above the limit, ChatGPT-4o usually hallucinates.
-Below the limit, ChatGPT-4o can still occasionally hallucinate, replacing a tag with another: you should check your translated pdf carefully!
+* The size limit for a message to ChatGPT-4o seems around 6500-8500 characters.
+Above the limit, ChatGPT-4o usually hallucinates or freezes.
+Below the limit, ChatGPT-4o can still occasionally hallucinate, replacing a tag with another tag: you should check your translated pdf carefully!

 * You may need to repeat the instructions to ChatGPT in every message, since ChatGPT's memory seems around 8000 characters.